rustwasm/wasm-bindgen/crates/test/README.md

 * Arguments to `wasm-bindgen-test-runner` which are the same as `wasm-bindgen`, for example `--debug` to affect the generated output.
-* Built-in webserver to `wasm-bindgen-test-runner`.
-This would be handy for running tests in a browser while developing.
-* Headless browser testing to allow for testing in a browser on CI.
 * Running each test in its own wasm instance to avoid poisoning the environment on panic